MEADOW SWEET GROVE

 Sugar bowl rooster Provence

-Do you ever wonder why so many kitchen items feature roosters?
+Do you ever wonder why so many household items for kitchens are rooster-themed?
 Everything from canisters to casserole dishes, potholders to pictures, and spoon holders to salt and pepper shakers.

-A rooster in the kitchen brings you good luck - plain and simple!
+A rooster in the kitchen brings good luck to your household - plain and simple!
 This belief is pretty universal around the world.
-Many countries relate fables wherein the rooster features prominently as the bringer of good luck to some situation or other.
-So common superstition says you would be well-advised to add one to your kitchen paraphernalia - if you haven't brought got one already!
-Check your kitchen - there is probably one lurking somewhere, as people often gift kitchen roosters in the form of towels, utensils, dishes or other kitchen do-dads ... they might even be worked into your tiles.
+Many countries relay fables with a rooster featuring prominently as the bringer of good luck to some situation or other.
+So common superstition says you would be well-advised to add one to your kitchen paraphernalia - if you haven't brought one in already!
+Check your kitchen - there is probably a rooster lurking somewhere, as people often gift these good luck fellows in the form of towels, utensils, dishes or other kitchen do-dads ... they might even be worked into your tiles.
 I actually relish the day when the "sterile" stainless steel kitchen trend comes to an end ... and colour and variety returns.
-Then not only the humble kitchen rooster - but all those lovely French Provencal blues, yellows, reds and whites - can make a well-deserved comeback in kitchen tiles, counter tops and floors.
+Then not only the humble kitchen rooster - but all those lovely French Provencal blues, yellows, terracotta reds and whites - can make a well-deserved comeback in our kitchen tiles, counter tops and floors.

-But in the meantime, why not incorporate a rooster into your kitchen decor to bring good luck and good fortune into your home.
-You'll get all of the benefit ... without any of the early morning cock-a-doodle-doing!
+But in the meantime, why not incorporate a rooster into your kitchen decor to bring good luck and good fortune into your home?
+It's a very simple kitchen witchery trick and you'll get all of the benefit ... without any of that early morning cock-a-doodle-do-ing!

 2 Comments